Liquid-Surf/solid-compound/docs/milestones.md

 ### OIDC Proxy

 Develop an identity bridge that enables end-users to register with a Solid IDP using their existing accounts from digital identity providers (e.g., Google, Facebook, GitHub).
-The OIDC proxy will enhance the authentication request from an external OpenID Connect server with the necessary Solid OpenID Connect fields.
+The OIDC proxy will enhance the authentication request from an external OpenID Connect / OAuth server with the necessary Solid OpenID Connect fields.

 #### Milestones